 Prior to 1968 Valley State was just a normal, drug-free everyday college and the students were there for an education.
 Shortly after SDS’s arrival the student demonstrations began, the takeover of our College’s Administration Building, the sit-ins, the rabble-rousing, the flag burnings, the marches, etc.

 On Friday afternoon I’d get a couple of guys to help me push the van to start it.
 The battery was always dead.
 I’d drive down to Marina Del Rey where I had befriended a guy, Les Fulgham, who owned a big 45′ wooden ketch, the Stardust.

 Les was a “big name” in the “Hollywood” scene and had bought the Stardust from Dick Smothers of the “Smothers Brothers” fame.
 On weekends there were always one or two “Hollywood stars” hanging out on “Stardust”.
 Charlton Heston, Michael Caine, Dustin Hoffman, and a bunch of others.
 But I,,,, being told explicitly that I was nothing more than the “boat nigger” [in those exact words],,, I wasn’t allowed to speak to or have any contact with them.
 We’d take them out sailing on the Stardust.

 The gaff-rigged staysail ketch Stardust in the Carribean

 Sunday night I’d drive back to Valley State, park in my regular spot, and it would start all over again.
 And that’s how I went to college on no money!
-Graduated with two B.S. degrees, Innate Behavior & Human Factor Engineering.
+I graduated [Dean’s List] with two Bachelor degrees, one in Innate Behavior, the other in Human Factor Engineering.